calboo/Flare_Triggering/README.md

 ### Flare_trigger_linear

 These files are used to reproduce simulations with a single BR that oscillates both along and across the PIL.
-The parameters that can be changed in this simulation can all be found in the shared_data.F90 file and are:
+The parameters that can be changed in this simulation can all be found in the shared_data.F90 file, under flare triggering parameters, and are:

 - theta0 - the angle at which the overlying field is sheared relative to the PIL
 - phif - the angle at which the injected field is oriented relative to the PIL